fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 ### Exercise 9.14.
 #### 9.14.

-Create a new Create React App with TypeScript, and set up eslint for the project similarly to how we just did.
+Create a new Create React App with TypeScript, and set up ESlint for the project similarly to how we just did.

 This exercise is similar to the one you have already done in [Part 1](/en/part1/java_script#exercises-1-3-1-5) of the course, but with TypeScript and some extra tweaks.
 Start off by modifying the contents of <i>index.tsx</i> to the following: